 Here we consider a simpler version.
-Document has the aims to detect all the elements in a document.
+Document aims to detect all the elements in a document.
 Here suppose a page has exactly one table, and we want to locate it.
 So the image, the input of this algorithm is a picture of a page in a document.
 And we'll convert it into a vector as we introduced before.
 And the function is a variant of CNN.
 The output of this function is a region action to how we represent the region.